pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

 BC and FC breaking changes have been challenging to coordinate across PyTorch because there are multiple consumers of PyTorch’s op set and we promise to keep models running in production working as expected.

-We are providing the same Service Level Agreement (SLA) to both internal and external use cases, which is included in the goals to be finalized.
+We are providing the same Service Level Agreement (SLA) to both internal and external use cases.

 This document proposes a new BC and FC policy based on operator versioning.